akostrik/CPP_module_42/README.md

 ## virtual data

 ## abstract class
-* contains (or inherits without redefinition) at least one pure virtual function (the virtual function should be defined in the child class)
+* contains (or inherits without redefinition) at least one pure virtual (abstract) function
-* cannot be directly instantiated
-* may specifies abstract methods via signatures that are to be implemented by its descendants
 * all the abstract methods of the parent must be implemented in the child
 * may provide implementations of some methods
+* cannot be instantiated
-* another way to prevent a class from being instantiated: make all constructors protected
+* another way to prevent a class from being instantiated: make all the constructors `protected`
-* a child class calls the constructer of the base class, than its own comstructor
 * C++ has no keyword `abstract`

 ## interface = pure abstract class